Welcome To My Page!

 I am currently pursuing a Master of Science in Information with a specialization in UX Design and Human-Computer Interaction.
 I am passionate about creating memorable experiences that have a lasting impact.

 Vladimir's curiosity for all things technology drives his craving to solve complex problems with a human-centered design approach.
 Some things that keep him up at night are; figure out the best way to make the physical space around him more accessible and user-friendly, learn the pros and cons of augmented/virtual reality and how to effectively implement it into everyday life and figure out what toppings to get on his pizza.
 Some of his tools of success are; a notepad, laptop with Photoshop and Sketch, and J Cole's 2014 Forests Hill Drive album.
 He grew up in the Chicagoland area.
 Chicago is known for its rich history of diverse culture, food, music, people and politics which constantly influences Vladimir's thinking and work.
-Vladimir is always looking out for new Hip-Hop, try new food and find running paths.
-Currently, he is thinking about product design, AI, accessibility, fitness and wearable technology.
+Vladimir is always looking out for new music, try new food and find running new paths.
+Currently, he is thinking about product design, AI, accessibility, wearable technology, and VR.

-Although my household spoke Russian, I was never able to receive a proper education in Russian in terms of grammar, reading, and writing.
-I wasn't comfortable with that lack of education so I went out and enrolled in Russian grammar courses.
-I had fallen in love with it so much that I obtained a minor in Russian, East European and Eurasian Studies.
+Although my household spoke Russian, I never received a proper education in Russian in terms of grammar, reading, and writing.
+In college this made me uncomfortable so I went out and enrolled in Russian grammar courses.
+This led me to obtain a minor in Russian, East European and Eurasian Studies and win the U.S. National Foreign Language and Area Studies Fellowship.
 I had grown to further develop my language and the history of Russia through literature and media.
-Additionally, I was awarded the U.S. National Foreign Language and Area Studies fellowship.

 From jumping out of planes to hiking mountains in Japan, I have a passion to try new things.
 I also enjoy figuring how a gadget works which leads me taking it apart and putting it back together.
 This led to fixing a lot of iPhones, computers, and Xbox Controllers.
 In addition to these, I call myself a gamer because at the end of the day, solving puzzles and rescuing the princess from castles is not much different than solving problems through a human-centered design approach.